-Applied Topics in History provides students the opportunity to study specific historical eras, events, or concepts.
-Application of knowledge and development of historical research skills using primary and secondary sources is included.
+Grade Level: Course # 9-12 1538Apl Applied Topics in History provides students the opportunity to study specific historical eras, events, or concepts.
+Application of knowledge and development of historical research skills Applied Units: 2 Maximum using primary and secondary sources is included.
 The course focuses on one or more topics or themes related to United States or world history.
-Examples of topics might include: (1) twentieth- century conflict, (2) the American West, (3) the history of the United States Constitution, and (4) democracy in history.
+Examples of topics might include: (1) Counts as a Social Studies Requirement or Elective for the Certification of Completion twentieth- century conflict, (2) the American West, (3) the history of the United States Constitution, and (4) democracy in history.
+Prerequisite: None